OnurcanKoken/Machine-Learning-Crash-Course/README.md

 # Machine-Learning-Crash-Course
 Machine Learning Crash Course with TensorFlow APIs | Google Developers | Introduction to Machine Learning

-I will change the codes a bit, you can access the original ones and the course here;
+I have changed the codes a bit, you can access the original ones and the course here;
 https://developers.google.com/machine-learning/crash-course

-Pandas
-NumPy
-Matplotlib
+Here is my [Machine Learning Crach Course by Google certificate](https://verified.cv/verify/059468406327) that I have achieved on May 2020.